eerimoq/simba/doc/installation.rst

 ============

 There are three build systems available; `PlatformIO`, `Arduino` and `Simba build system`.
-I recommend you to use the build system you are most familiar with.
+I recommend using the build system you are most comfortable with.

 |platformio| PlatformIO
 -----------------------